kallaway/100-days-of-code/log.md

 **Thoughts**: I know I am lacking confidence on this project but I think I just gotta go for it, sometimes.
 If I was wrong, I will work to fix any mistakes.
 But I think I am on the right track.

 **Link to work**: project folders and Samsung documentation

+##Day 78: March 17, 2017
+**Today's Progress**: Git commit-ed my changes on my local branch to the Samsung Smart TV app!
+On Bitbucket!

+**Thoughts**: I feel like a legit coder.
+This is a milestone.

+**Link to work**: Bitbucket repo, command line